 By the end of this guide, you’ll have a clear idea of which Traeger pellet grill is the one for you so you can enter the world of Traeger smoking.

-In 2019, Traeger released three all-new grill series, with Timberline as the top-of-the-line of all Traeger smokers.
+in 2019, Traeger released three all-new grill series, with Timberline as the top-of-the-line of all Traeger pellet smokers.
 Makes sense, right?
 You have to climb a long way up the mountain to reach the Timberline.

 If you hadn’t guessed already, 850 represents the total cooking capacity of this grill; you get 858 square inches of space spread over three grates.
 (Apparently, 850 is a sexier, more marketable number than 858.)

-The main grate is 352 sq. in., secondary is 308 sq. in., and the top rack is 198 sq. in.
+The main grate is 352 square inches, secondary is 308 sq.
+In., and the top rack is 198 sq.
+In.
 While each grate is modestly sized, because Traeger’s cook with indirect heat and convection, you’ll get even cooking on each rack.
 If you need more height, you can take out one or both upper racks.

 Traeger estimates there’s room for up to 9 chickens, 8 racks of ribs, or 6 pork butts.

 An automated hopper dispenses pellets as needed to maintain the temperature of your choice.
 With a fully-loaded capacity of 24 pounds, you should be able to smoke virtually all day without refilling.